 The statute of limitations on school bus claims are very short due to government regulations.
 It is imperative that you contact an accident attorney as soon as possible to determine if you may meet the deadline to file a claim.

-If you or your child have been injured by a school bus, you will need an attorney to guide you through the complexities of filing school bus related claims – contact the attorneys at Oshman & Mirisola.
+If you or your child have been injured by a school bus, you will need an attorney to guide you through the complexities of filing school bus related claims – contact the attorneys at The Oshman Firm.
 With decades of combined legal experience, we can offer the assistance you need to move on with your life.
 Call us today at (800) 400-8182 for a free, no-obligation consultation.

 Steps Taken To Prevent School Bus Accidents